aardappel/lobster/lobster/docs/source/type_checker.md

 conditional, the type checker has to be conservative, and can't guarantee the value is non-nil.
 But with an un-conditional assignment, we can change the type of `a` for the rest of the block.

+An additional way is to use `assert`.
+Use this when you know for sure a value must be non-nil or have a particular type, but you can't structure your code such that this is already obvious to the type system.

 ## Generic objects